brc7/brc7.github.io/_posts/2019-09-19-Visual-LSH.md

 <img src="/assets/img/2019-09-19-p-stable.png" style="display:block; margin-left: auto; margin-right: auto;" width="400">

-The LSH functions for the Euclidean (L2) and Manhattan (L1) distances are based on the p-stable LSH scheme introduced in [X].
+The LSH functions for the Euclidean (L2) and Manhattan (L1) distances are based on the p-stable LSH scheme introduced in [4].
 Similar to SRP, these LSH functions are also based on random projections that cut $$\mathbb{R}^n$$ into pieces.
 Each piece becomes a hash bin.
 Instead of taking the sign of the projection, we simply round down.
 This produces hash bins that repeat in the direction of $$\mathbf{w}$$ instead of a single decision boundary as with SRP.

 $$ h(\mathbf{x}) = \Big\lfloor \frac{\mathbf{w}^{\top}\mathbf{x} + b}{r}\Big\rfloor $$

 The user-defined parameter $$r$$ determines the width of each hash bin while $$b$$ is a uniform random variable in the range $$[0,r]$$.
 A Gaussian distribution for $$\mathbf{w}$$ results in a LSH function for the Euclidean distance, while a Cauchy distribution produces a Manhattan distance LSH.
 Unlike the previous LSH functions, this hash maps to the entire set of integers.
-The analytic expression for the collision probability is complicated to write down but a closed-form expression is available in [3].
+The analytic expression for the collision probability is complicated to write down but a closed-form expression is available in [4].
 Rather than reproduce the expression, we provide plots of $$p(x,y)$$ against $$d(x,y)$$ for various choices of $$r$$.
 The plot is for the Euclidean LSH, but the results for Manhattan distance are similar.

 ### Clustering LSH